Two Black Cadillacs

-Writing and composition
+Background

-After Underwood's Play On Tour ended in December 2010, she started to work on her then-untitled fourth studio album.
-Sony Music Nashville chairman/CEO Gary Overton said that the singer "took nearly a year to compile and record the songs."
-Songwriters Chris Tompkins and Josh Kear, who previously wrote "Before He Cheats" for Underwood's debut album, Some Hearts, worked on a track titled "Blown Away" and sent it to the singer.
-Underwood loved the song and recorded it, also naming her album Blown Away as it was the song that defined the album's darker direction.
-She then started writing material with several songwriters, including Hillary Lindsey and Kear.
-Together, the trio wrote "Two Black Cadillacs", which is about two women finding out that they both are involved in a relationship with the same man and set their differences aside to kill him.
-Underwood said that "it was so much fun to write and just be in that room" with Lindsey and Kear, as they "didn't really know what to expect or where we were headed or what we would end up with."
+Underwood began writing songs with several songwriters, such as Hillary Lindsey and Josh Kear.
+They wrote "Two Black Cadillacs", and Underwood stated that "it was so much fun to write and just be in that room" with Lindsey and Kear, as they "didn't really know what to expect or where we were headed or what we would end up with."
 Kear described the writing session:

 Carrie had told me in an earlier writing appointment that she was expecting this album to have darker tones than any of her earlier records.
 So I remember sitting at the piano while writing the song thinking that if Carrie really wanted something dark, this was what she was after.
 Carrie really got into the story and making sure we didn't give away how the two women got rid of the man the song is about.
 This kind of song is really tricky because you need enough detail to tell the story and keep it interesting without it becoming so graphic that it's unpleasant to listen to more than once.
 I think we managed to pull that off.
 Either way, it was certainly fun choosing which elements of the story to put in and which ones to leave out.